I love banana bread muffins and this is our family’s absolute favorite recipe.

 - 2/3 cup of semi-sweet chocolate chips

 - 2/3 cup of chopped walnuts or pecans

 - Fill the muffin tins half full, drop a teaspoon of raspberry or strawberry jam in the center and then cover with muffin batter

-Seriously, this is a good recipe to have in your arsenal.
-I can’t believe I haven’t ever shared them on here before.
+Seriously, this is the best banana muffin recipe to have in your arsenal.
+I can’t believe I haven’t ever shared it on here before.